vidhanio/hypertext/README.md

 ### Type-Checking

 All macros are validated at compile time, so you can't ever misspell an element/attribute or use invalid attributes.
 All of this validation has absolutely no runtime cost however, and it is just used for developer experience.

+## Multiple Syntaxes

+The crate provides a macro for writing rsx-style code, and another macro for writing [maud](https://maud.lambda.xyz)-style code, and lets you decide whichever one you like more.